Amazon Scout

-Amazon Scout is a 6 wheeled delivery robot used to deliver packages for multinational company Amazon.
+Amazon Scout was a six-wheeled delivery robot used to deliver packages for multinational company Amazon.
 Amazon Scout originally debuted on January 23, 2019, delivering packages to Amazon customers in Snohomish County, Washington.
 Amazon scouts move on sidewalks, at a walking pace.
 In August, 2019, the robots started delivering packages to customers Irvine, California on a test basis, with human monitors.
 The package is stored inside of the robot, and driven to the customer.

 Amazon acquired the robotics company Dispatch to build the robot.

 Amazon cancelled Amazon Scout in January 2023.

 Vision and Technology

 All Amazon Scout robots are fully electric, as a part of Amazon’s movement towards net zero carbon emission by 2040.
 Amazon plans to use Scout in place of common delivery carriers, and for it to be available with Amazon’s shipping options for Amazon Prime members, such as two-day shipping.
 Integration of Scout adds to Amazon’s use of automation in delivery infrastructure, as there are already robots in use at Amazon warehouses.
 It is also helping to transition the Prime program from two-day shipping to faster one-day shipping.

 Amazon Scout has been developed to safely navigate around common neighborhood obstacles such as pets and pedestrians.
 Scout uses tech like sensors and machine learning to navigate streets, as GPS is not reliable or detailed enough.
 The risks of using Scout are small as well, in comparison to the risks associated with autonomous cars.